sebosanchez/aura_front/README.txt

-Free for personal and commercial use under the CCA 3.0 license (html5up.net/license)

 This is Telephasic, a brand new site template for HTML5 UP.
 It features a sharp, modern design inspired by omfg everything, and makes good use of SVGs to ensure stuff looks nice and crispy on retina displays.